“‘Presence’ is the mother-load of transformation” — Michael Blas

 - Have you experienced Authentic Relating and Circling practices, become excited at their potential for personal and social transformation, and want to apply it to “real life”?

-- Do you find that knowing people over time makes you feel safer and allows you go to deeper with them?
+- Do you find that knowing people over time makes you feel safer and allows you to go deeper with them?

 - Do you have personal goals (money, love, health, passion) that you KNOW are within reach, and yet you are your own worst enemy?

-Mastermind Circling happens in small, closed groups of people who are committed to their own development, to the development of the group as a whole, and to causing transformation in the world.
+Circling Masterminds happens in small, closed groups of people who are committed to their own development, to the development of the group as a whole, and to causing transformation in the world.
 They are also (usually) very fun.

 Why closed groups?
 Because to make deep changes in our lives, and to grow in wisdom and discernment as relational leaders, we need ongoing support from people who know us.
-If you are reading this, you probably know that Authentic Relating (A/R) practices are extremely powerful for creating connection, and from there transformation.
-The problem, is that authenticity is scary and A/R can be triggering.
+If you are reading this, you probably know that Authentic Relating (“AR”) practices are extremely powerful for creating connection, and from there transformation.
+The problem, is that authenticity is scary and AR can be triggering.
 Ironically, it is by moving through the inevitable triggers and metabolizing those lessons, that real growth is achieved.
 Since most human problems are relational problems, we have discovered that clearing the issues that inevitably arise in the group dynamic is the “golden ticket” to development, or transformation.

-- MC happens in closed, committed, invitation-only groups.
+- CM happens in closed, committed, invitation-only groups.
 We don’t accept drop-ins.
 Meetings are weekly for 90 to 120 minutes (depending on the size of the group), and are usually limited to 6 people plus the leader.
 Group timings are set by the group’s preference, and are optimized for North America day/evening, European afternoon and evening, and Australia / New Zealand morning times.

 - You should not join if you cannot commit to participating in most of the sessions.
 One-off absences are okay, but please communicate.
 Groups deepen over time so it is optimal if you intend at least a 3-month commitment, but I understand that life changes so its fine to come for just one monthly cycle.